PetropoulakisPanagiotis/nearest-neighbor-search/README.md

 Metrices: euclidean and cosine

 ## Installation
-* Clone this repo to your local machine:
+* Clone this repository to your local machine:
 ```
 https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search.git
 ```